faberjs/faber-cli/README.md

 This documentation was inspired by the [Plop](https://plopjs.com/) documentation.

-_Plop_ is an amazing micro-framework with a similar goal as _Faber_, however, while _Plop_ is great for generating code inside your project using [Handlebars](https://handlebarsjs.com/) as template engine, _Faber_ is fully focused on starting new projects, with no defined template engine, so you might be able to run the boilerplate project on its own for testing its features with your own.
+_Plop_ is an amazing micro-framework with a similar goal as _Faber_, however, while _Plop_ is great for generating code inside your project using [Handlebars](https://handlebarsjs.com/) as template engine, _Faber_ is fully focused on starting new projects, with no defined template engine, so that you can run the boilerplate project on its own, for testing or development, while still making it a living boilerplate to clone with Faber.

 _P.S.
 You can use both together in your projects to make your life easier._ 😉